Investing in Yourself

 A college education is a big investment.
 It’s also one of the best investments you can make.
 A U.S. Census study shows that lifetime earnings for people who go to college is $450,000 to $1.5 million more than high school graduates.

-Dunwoody has a long track record of successful college graduates: 95 percent of our 2023 graduating class found a job in the field that they majored in.
+Dunwoody has a long track record of successful college graduates.
+Dunwoody has a 96 percent Career Outcomes Rate and nine out of 10 of our 2024 graduating class found a job in the field that they majored in.

 Note: average costs are per year and vary by program.
 See below for specific costs.